Building Stronger Public Health Institutions and Systems (BIS) in Malawi

 Aims of the BIS Collaboration in Malawi

-Our collective aim through this collaboration, as identified in meetings with the leaders of PHIM, is fourfold.
+Our collective aim of the collaboration is to support the Public Health Institute of Malawi (PHIM) and thereby strengthen the public health capacity in Malawi.
+The more specific aims, as identified in meetings with the leaders of PHIM, is fourfold.
 Firstly, to provide organizational support as PHIM prepares for potential transition from the Ministry of Health into its own entity.
 Secondly, to support capacity building in the future organization of the PHIM by supporting a new Malawian medical specialty (Mmed) in public health.
 In doing this, the BIS program will also fund 2-3 Masters students for the inaugural class.
 Thirdly, to explore the gaps in the surveillance and response chain, with a main emphasis on the integrated disease surveillance (IDSR).
 The BIS program will fund a PhD under this area to help with the gap identification.
 Finally, to provide biosecurity courses, in collaboration with PHIM, in response to the issues identified in the Joint External Evaluation in Malawi.

 History of Collaboration in Malawi